cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 > Note we omit some output of `cms burn info` for clarity.

 IMPORTANT: Record the disk for the SDCard.
-In this case, it is `4`.
+In this case, it is `101X`.
+However this number will just be an integer, so please replace it accordingly.

 {{< /tab >}}